Rio Salado College: Accreditation

 Rio Salado College is accredited by The Higher Learning Commission.

 Campuses

 Tempe Headquarters

 The administrative headquarters of Rio Salado College are in Tempe, Arizona.
 Rio Salado relocated from its original location in Phoenix to Tempe in 1996.
 The Tempe location houses three main buildings: The Conference Center at Rio, the Tower at Rio, and the Rio at Hohokam administrative building.

 Satellite Locations

-Rio Salado College is affiliated with 15 physical locations across Maricopa county including 11 RSC locations, two Communiversities, SPOT 127 Youth Media Center and the East Valley Veterans Education Center.
+Rio Salado College is affiliated with 15 physical locations across Maricopa County, including 14 RSC locations and the SPOT 127 Youth Media Center.
 Services and hours of operation vary by location.
 The college also provides educational services through its incarcerated re-entry program at ASPC-Lewis and ASPC-Perryville.
 In addition to College Bridge Pathways programming that includes: Adult Basic Education, Adult Secondary Education, Adults Achieving a College Education, High School Equivalency preparation, English Language Acquisition for Adults and STAR-Path Model options at Avondale, RSC Lifelong Learning Center, and RSC Thomas.